Adaptation to the Range in $K$-Armed Bandits: Setting and Main Results

 The orders of magnitude of the scale-free distribution-free regret bounds $\Phi_{\free}(T)$ range between the optimal $\sqrt{T}$ and the trivial $T$ rates.
 The distribution-dependent rates $\Phi_{\dep}$ for adaptation to the range are therefore at best $\sqrt{T}$ for strategies enjoying scale-free distribution-free regret bounds; $\ln T$ rates are excluded.
 More generally, Theorem~\ref{thm:adaptive_lower_bound} shows that there is a trade-off: to force faster distribution-dependent rates for adaptation, one must suffer worsened scale-free distribution-free regret bounds.

 The proof of Theorem~\ref{thm:adaptive_lower_bound} is provided in Section~\ref{sec:proofthmainLB}.
-It actually provides a finite-time (but messy) lower bound on $R_T( \nup) \big/ \bigl( T / \Phi_{\free(T)} \bigr)$.
+It actually provides a finite-time, but messy, lower bound on $R_T( \nup) \big/ \bigl( T / \Phi_{\free(T)} \bigr)$.

-Our second main result consists of showing that the trade-off imposed by Theorem~\ref{thm:adaptive_lower_bound} may indeed be achieved.
-Section~\ref{sec:AHB} will introduce a strategy, called AHB (AdaHedge for $K$--armed Bandits with extra-exploration, see Algorithm~\ref{algo:adahedge}) and relying on a parameter $\alpha \in [1/2,1)$.
-Theorems~\ref{th:adv_talpha_bound} and~\ref{thm:distrib-dependent} show that AHB adapts to the unknown range, satisfies a scale-free distribution-free regret bound
+\paragraph{Second main result: achieving the trade-off.} Our second main result consists of showing that the trade-off imposed by Theorem~\ref{thm:adaptive_lower_bound} may indeed be achieved.
+Section~\ref{sec:AHB} will introduce a strategy, relying on a parameter $\alpha \in [1/2,1)$ and called AHB---which stands for AdaHedge for $K$--armed Bandits with extra-exploration; see Algorithm~\ref{algo:adahedge}.
+Theorems~\ref{th:adv_talpha_bound} and~\ref{thm:distrib-dependent} show in particular that AHB adapts to the unknown range, satisfies a scale-free distribution-free regret bound

+and achieves a distribution-dependent rate for adaptation $\Phi^{\AH}_{\dep}(T) = T/\Phi^{\AH}_{\free}(T) = \cO(T^{1-\alpha})$.
+Like \citet{zimmert2018optimal}, we are actually able to prove an adversarial regret bound, not only the mentioned distribution-free regret bound.